ebonnal/streamable/README.md

 integer_strings: Stream[str] = integers.map(str)
 ```

-It has an optional `concurrency` parameter to run the function concurrently (threads).
+It has an optional `concurrency` parameter to execute the function concurrently while preserving the order (threads).

 ## `.foreach`
 Defines the application of a function on parent elements like `.map`, but the parent elements are forwarded instead of the result of the function.